aws-samples/non-profit-blockchain/ngo-fabric/README.md

 Create the Fabric client node, which will host the Fabric CLI.
 You will use the CLI to administer the Fabric network.
-The Fabric client node will be created in its own VPC in your AWS account, with VPC endpoints pointing to the Fabric network you created in [Part 1](../ngo-fabric/README.md).
+The Fabric client node will be created in its own VPC in your AWS account, with VPC endpoints pointing to the Fabric network you created in Step 1 above.
 AWS CloudFormation will be used to create the Fabric client node, the VPC and the VPC endpoints.

 The AWS CloudFormation template requires a number of parameter values.
-We'll make sure these are available as export variables before running the script below.
+The script you run below will make sure these are available as export variables before calling CloudFormation.

 In Cloud9: